-- a.
-Place a "Hazardous Waste" label on hazardous waste containers before any waste is put into it.
-Include the words "hazardous waste" on the label along with a description of the waste. - b.
-Keep containers closed when not in use. - c.
-Use only containers that are in good condition. - d.
-Keep containers under the generator's control. - e.
-Inspect containers on a regular basis. - f.
-Keep an inventory of the contents.
-Record the name and amount of each chemical added to the waste container along with the date it was added. - g.
-When adding new waste to a container, check to see that the new waste is compatible with the original contents. - h.
-Date waste containers when waste is first placed in the container. - i.
-When the container is full, complete the hazardous waste label with percentages of each chemical and the date the container became full.
-The % column must equal 100%. - j.
-A container is full when the liquid level reaches close to, but not all the way to the top of the container.
-This will prevent the build-up of excessive vapors while ensuring adequate room for expansion. - k.
-Notify the Lab Manager for waste pick-ups. - 2.
-Drain disposal of chemicals - a.
-Salts, sugars, and starches that do not contain any hazardous material may be put down the drain if they present no possibility of coagulation within the drain. - b.
-"Neutral" buffer solutions (pH between 6 and 8) may be put down the drain.

-c.
-Drain disposal of all other chemicals is prohibited.

-3. Laboratory glass waste
+- 1. Waste disposal - Place a "Hazardous Waste" label on hazardous waste containers before any waste is put into it.
+Include the words "hazardous waste" on the label along with a description of the waste. - Keep containers closed when not in use. - Use only containers that are in good condition. - Keep containers under the generator's control. - Inspect containers on a regular basis. - Keep an inventory of the contents.
+Record the name and amount of each chemical added to the waste container along with the date it was added. - When adding new waste to a container, check to see that the new waste is compatible with the original contents.

+- Date waste containers when waste is first placed in the container. - When the container is full, complete the hazardous waste label with percentages of each chemical and the date the container became full.
+The % column must equal 100%. - A container is full when the liquid level reaches approximately /4 of the container volume.
+This will prevent the build-up of excessive vapors while ensuring adequate room for expansion. - Notify the Lab Manager for waste pick-ups. - 2.
+Drain disposal of chemicals - Salts, sugars, and starches that do not contain any hazardous material may be put down the drain if they present no possibility of coagulation within the drain. - "Neutral" buffer solutions (pH between 6 and 8) may be put down the drain. - Drain disposal of all other chemicals is prohibited. - 3.
+Laboratory glass waste

-Glass should not go into the regular trashcans to protect college staff from injury.
-Lab glass should be disposed of in a labeled "broken glass" receptacle.
-Waste glass need not be broken to be placed in the "broken glass" container.
-The laboratory staff will take it to the dumpster; it just needs to be segregated.
+To protect LMC staff, glass may not be discarded in the regular trash.
+Lab glass should be disposed of in a designated "broken glass" receptacle.
+Glass waste that is not broken and does not require hazardous waste disposal is also to be discarded in the "broken glass" container.
+The laboratory staff will properly dispose of broken glass boxes.
 The rules for the glass waste are as follows:

-- a.
-Glass only.
+- Glass only.

-- b.
-No liquids.
+- No liquids.

-- c.
-No highly toxic residues.
+- No highly toxic residues.

-- d.
-No needles or razor blades.
+- No needles or razor blades.
 These are to go into a "SHARPS" container.

 - 4. Sharps waste